Double click to insert body text here...

 An apocryphal advert placed by the explorer, Earnest Shackleton, poetically captures the magnificent masculine spirit:

 Men wanted for hazardous journey.
 Low wages, bitter cold, long hours of complete darkness.
 Safe return doubtful.
 Honour and recognition in event of success.

 There is implicit recognition that men don’t succeed on their own.
-Even together there is a chance of failure, but great glory can still be found in collective defeat, where individual failure is simply ignominious.
-And who is there to tell the tale?
+Even together there is a chance of failure, but great glory can still be found in collective setbacks.
+Individual failure is simply ignominious - and who is there to tell the tale?

 Men working in fraternity have stories to tell, memories to share, lessons to learn, skills to pass on and friendships to forge.
 Men keep each other sharp; men encourage each other to greater feats of heroism; men are willing to die together for a worthy cause.
 Men learn masculinity from other men.

 Search out fellow Catholic men.
 Form or join a parish men’s group.
 Grab the opportunity by the balls and place your own valiant advert for men to join your great adventure.

 This sounds great!
 Finally, is there anything else I should be doing?